 A Brief Look At PSLF

-To qualify, your loans must come from the Direct Loan program (you can consolidate Perkins and Federal Family Education Loan Program (FFELP) loans to become eligible), and you must make all 120 payments on or after October 1, 2007 (as well as under specific repayment programs: standard repayment, income-based repayment, Pay As You Earn, Revised Pay As You Earn, or income-contingent repayment).
-Because of this, no one will be eligible for forgiveness until October of 2017.
+To qualify, your loans must come from the Direct Loan program (you can consolidate Perkins and Federal Family Education Loan Program (FFELP) loans to become eligible), and you must make all 120 payments on or after October 1, 2007 (as well as under specific repayment programs: 10-year standard repayment, income-based repayment, Pay As You Earn, Revised Pay As You Earn, or income-contingent repayment).
+Because of this, no one was eligible for forgiveness until September, 2017.

 PSLF has other eligibility requirements.
 However, the one that trips most people up (especially that one-quarter) is the type of work that makes you eligible.